gabrielSo0/dotnet-jwt-hashing-salting-password/README.md

 ## How to run

 You must have the .NET 8 SDK installed.

-Run the command 'dotnet run' or, if you're using Visual Studio, just run the API.
+Run the command 'dotnet restore' and then 'dotnet run' or, if you're using Visual Studio, just run the API.

 ## How to test it